Davyd Chychkan: Participation in the Russo-Ukrainian War and death

-Although health issues initially prevented his enlistment in 2022, Chichkan remained artistically supportive of Ukraine's defense.
+Although health issues initially prevented his enlistment in 2022, Chychkan remained artistically supportive of Ukraine's defense.
 In 2024, he joined the Armed Forces of Ukraine as a mortar operator, motivated by his anti-fascist, anti-imperialist ideals.
 His decision to serve aligned with his lifelong resistance to authoritarianism and his belief that Russia embodied modern fascism.

-On 9 August 2025, Chichkan was fatally wounded repelling a Russian infantry assault in Zaporizhzhia Oblast; he died on 10 August, leaving behind his wife and infant son.
+On 9 August 2025, Chychkan was fatally wounded repelling a Russian infantry assault in Zaporizhzhia Oblast; he died on 10 August, leaving behind his wife and infant son.
+During his funeral, the chief of the Russian Volunteer Corps, Denis Kapustin, confronted and assaulted openly gay serviceman Viktor Pylypenko.